Creating an Assessment Dropbox

 4. Select Originality Check - Enable Originality Check for this folder.

 5. Also select Display so students are able to see their Similarity Scores when they submit their assignment in the dropbox folder.

 Note: View the Assessing Using Turnitin’s QuickMarks guide for more information.

 1. You can access further Turnitin settings by clicking on More Options in Turnitin.

 2. These settings give you the ability to control what Turnitin searches for and compares the submission against.

 3. Click Save and Close to finish the creation process.

 1. Verify that a new Dropbox Folder has been created.
-Turnitin will be active when you see the binoculars icon appear next to the name of your Dropbox Folder.
+Turnitin is active if you see the binoculars icon appear next to the name of your Dropbox Folder.

 Tip: Now that you've successfully created a Turnitin assessment dropbox, learn Accessing a Turnitin Originality Report once they have been generated.